cobaltspeech/sdk-cubic/docs-src/content/protobuf/autogen-doc-cubic-proto.md

 ### Message: CompiledContext
-Context information stored in a compact form that is fast to access for a Cubic model.
+Context information in a compact form that is efficient for use in subsequent recognition requests.
+The size of the compiled form will depend on the amount of text that was sent for compilation.
+For 1000 words it's generally less than 100 kilobytes.

 | Field | Type | Label | Description |